Pelosi to announce formal impeachment inquiry of Trump

 "President Trump is working hard on behalf of our country here in NYC while they continue to scream the word impeachment.
 Nothing new here," she said in a statement.

-As of Tuesday afternoon, at least 166 Democrats supported some type of impeachment action — more than two-thirds of the 235-member caucus.
-An op-ed by seven freshman House Democrats in The Washington Post calling for impeachment hearings to address allegations about Trump and Ukraine had been expected to give Pelosi the "cover" she needed to back a more formal impeachment proceeding against the president, three sources familiar with the matter told NBC News on Monday night.
+As of Tuesday afternoon, more than 170 Democrats supported some type of impeachment action — more than two-thirds of the 235-member caucus.
+An op-ed article by seven freshman House Democrats in The Washington Post calling for impeachment hearings to address allegations about Trump and Ukraine had been expected to give Pelosi the "cover" she needed to back a more formal impeachment proceeding against the president, three sources familiar with the matter told NBC News on Monday night.

+Senate Minority Leader Chuck Schumer, D-N.Y., told reporters Tuesday afternoon that he felt Pelosi was handling the situation "appropriately."

 Download the NBC News app for breaking news and politics